WHY IT IS HARD TO BE SAVED

 The righteous are being saved, delivered from sin, by means of fiery trials.
 We can only imagine how the ungodly and the sinner will suffer when God turns His attention to them.

 So then, those who suffer according to God’s will should commit themselves to their faithful Creator and continue to do good.
 (I Peter 4:19)

-If I am not mistaken, there are not many believers in the United States who are aware in order to be a Christian they have to deny themselves, take up their cross, and follow Jesus.
+If I am not mistaken, there are not many believers in the United States who are aware that in order to be a Christian, they must deny themselves, take up their cross, and follow Jesus.
 This means there are not many genuine Christians in the United States.

 Did you ever hear a believer say, “God wants me to be happy and have nice things”?
-One lady said, “If I thought God would permit me to suffer I would not serve Him.”
-Such may never have considered the saints of past time.
+One lady said, “If I thought God would permit me to suffer, I would not serve Him.”
+Such people may never have considered the saints of past time.